 - 37 More recently, the Ombudsman discussed the applicability of the "personal matters" exception in a September 2014 letter pertaining to a different meeting of council for the City of Elliot Lake, held on October 25, 2013.8 In that case, council discussed the alleged release of confidential information by an identified member of council.
 The Ombudsman found that this discussion fit within the "personal matters" exception as the allegations were unproven, related to alleged covert actions by the council member, and included information that was not available to the public at the time. - 38 In line with previous findings with respect to councillor conduct, the discussion of the Mayor's performance and conduct by council for the City of Elliot Lake fell within the "personal matters" exception. - 39 Parts of the discussion in closed session with respect to the Mayor's official conduct fell outside the "personal matters" exception, such as matters of public record and discussions around the roles and responsibilities of the Mayor.
 However, as the Ontario Superior Court noted in St. Catharines (City) v.
-IPCO, parsing a closed meeting discussion in this way would not be realistic, given the intimate connection between the "personal matters" and those that may not fall within the exception. - 40 In the circumstances, given the nature and scope of the discussion, the closed session discussion of the Mayor's conduct by council for the City of Elliot Lake fell within the "personal matters" exception to the open meeting requirements of the Municipal Act, 2001. - 41 It must be noted, however, that the personal matters exception to the open meeting requirements is discretionary, not mandatory.
-Council has the option to
+IPCO,9 parsing a closed meeting discussion in this way would not be realistic, given the intimate connection between the "personal matters" and those that may not fall within the exception. - 40 In the circumstances, given the nature and scope of the discussion, the closed session discussion of the Mayor's conduct by council for the City of Elliot Lake fell within the "personal matters" exception to the open meeting requirements of the Municipal Act, 2001. - 41 It must be noted, however, that the personal matters exception to the open meeting requirements is discretionary, not mandatory.
+Council has the option to discuss such matters in closed session where it feels it is appropriate to do so.
+OMLET staff were told on more than one occasion that the Mayor was willing to have concerns about his performance and conduct discussed in public.

-&lt;sup>9 2011 ONSC 2346.
+9 2011 ONSC 2346.